zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

 Crosses.
 Raga crosses the desert Dvesha, Moha, Drishti, Klesha, Virtuous, crossing the desert.
 From the Mahavana called Raga, called Dvesha Crosses the Mahavana, the Mahavana called Moha and the Mahavana called Drishti.
 Immoral Crosses the Great Forest.
-Fearlessness leads to Nirvana, the land of nectar.
+Fearlessness leads to Nibbana, the land of nectar.
 Thus the Blessed One is successful.

 [APZ 119.5] (# apz119.5) # apz119.5 .ref .apz} Blessed again